Rameswaram Tour Package from Hyderabad

 Visit Dhanushgodi: Apart from the temple this certainly is one of the best things to see and do in Rameshwaram.
 One can get to Dhanushgodi either by bringing their own vehicle or by using state transport or by hiring a jeep (Rs 1,300 is the going rate) or hire an auto.
 One can catch #3 bus from Rameshwaram to reach Dhanushgodi.
 Usually bus operate once in a hour.
 The road to Dhanushgodi was recently inaugrated by Indian prime minister Prime Minister Narendra Modi.
 Earlier before road was built, there used to be sand road and one had to travel via Mini truck till end of Dhanushgodi since tyres of private vehicles used to get stuck in the sand.
 But after the new road is built, the mini truck have been retired and tourists bring their own vehicle or come via bus.
 The view is amazing with sea on both sides , on one side the Bay of Bengal and on the other the Indian Ocean , the Bay of Bengal side is relatively calm and hence goes by the name (Penn Kadal , Lady Sea) and the India Ocean is rough with waves lashing and is called ( Aaan Kadal, Male Sea).

-Don't forget to visit ghost town which was destroyed in the 1964 cyclone after which the city was deserted, you can see the post office , railway station , church and rail tracks in ruins.
+In Rameshwaram -Don't forget to visit ghost town which was destroyed in the 1964 cyclone after which the city was deserted, you can see the post office , railway station , church and rail tracks in ruins.
 The whole trip takes about 2 hours and its best to go in the evening or early morning to avoid the scorching sun.
 One can also have fresh fish at roadside restaurants.
 These restaurants are operated by local fishermen.